Local quenches, bulk entanglement entropy and a unitary Page curve: Introduction

-Recent work in low-dimensional models of conformal matter interacting with gravity suggest that such a formula could indeed be correct \cite{Almheiri:2019qdq}.
-The evidence for this formula comes from holography.
-In a nutshell, holography states that a theory of gravity (including matter) in an asymptotically AdS spacetime is dual to a conformal field theory (CFT) in a lower dimensional space.
-One of the precise entries in this duality is the statement that the entanglement entropy of a subregion $A$ in the CFT is equal to the area of an extremal codimension-two surface $\gamma_A$ anchored at the boundary of AdS and homologous to the subregion $A$ \cite{Ryu:2006bv}.
-More specifically, the RT formula states that
+There is some evidence, owing to studies in low-dimensional models of conformal matter interacting with gravity, that such a formula may be correct \cite{Almheiri:2019qdq}.
+These models study gravity in AdS spacetime and make use of holography.
+One of the precise entries in holographic dictionary is the statement that the entanglement entropy of a subregion $A$ in the dual CFT is equal to the area of an extremal codimension-two surface $\gamma_A^{\text{ext}}$ anchored at the boundary of AdS and homologous to the subregion $A$ \cite{Ryu:2006bv}

-while the surface $\gamma_A$ is often referred to as the RT surface.
-This formula gives only the leading $\mathcal{O}(1/G)$ contribution to the entanglement entropy, and ignores corrections coming from quantum fields in the bulk.
-To obtain a more accurate answer one must naturally include the entanglement entropy of these fields, an idea first advocated in \cite{Faulkner:2013ana} that led to the modified RT formula, the FLM formula
+This is known as the RT/HRT formula and the extremal surface $\gamma_A^\text{ext}$ is often referred to as the RT surface.
+However, this formula gives only the leading $\mathcal{O}(1/G)$ contribution to the entanglement entropy, and ignores corrections coming from quantum fields in the bulk.
+To obtain a more accurate answer one must naturally include the entanglement entropy of these fields, an idea first advocated in \cite{Faulkner:2013ana} and now called the FLM formula

-Here $\Sigma_A$ is the codimension-one region in the bulk between the RT surface and the boundary in a time-slice that contains $\gamma_A$, and $S_\text{bulk}$ is the von Neumann entropy of the semi-classical bulk density matrix of quantum fields in $\Sigma_A$.
-Already at this level, one can see the similarity between equations (\ref{eq:flmform}) and (\ref{eq:islandform}).
+Here $\Sigma_A$ is the codimension-one region in the bulk between the RT surface and the boundary region $A$ in a time-slice that contains the two, and $S_\text{bulk}$ is the von Neumann entropy of the semiclassical bulk density matrix of quantum fields in $\Sigma_A$.

-There is a further proposal \cite{Engelhardt:2014gca} that extends the FLM formula beyond its range of validity.
-According to this proposal, the entanglement entropy is given in terms of a different extremal surface $\tilde{\gamma}_A$ called {\it quantum extremal surface } so that
+There is a further proposal \cite{Engelhardt:2014gca} that extends the FLM formula and is analogous to the \text{island formula} in equation \eqref{eq:islandform} \cite{Penington:2019npb,Almheiri:2019psf}.
+According to this proposal, the entanglement entropy is given in terms of a different extremal surface $\tilde{\gamma}_A^{\text{ext}}$ called {\it quantum extremal surface} so that

-where $\tilde{\gamma}_A$ is now an extremum of the sum.
-This prescription agrees with FLM at order $\mathcal{O}(1)$, but generalizes it to all orders in $G$.
-In practice the implementation of the above formula would require the understanding of the bulk entropy for general regions.
+This new prescription agrees with FLM at order $\mathcal{O}(1)$, but generalizes it to all orders in $G$.
+However, the implementation of (\ref{QES}) would require understanding of the bulk entanglement entropy for general regions, a task that is very difficult to accomplish in practice, in higher than two bulk dimensions.